Ice hockey in Russia: National team

-The Soviet Union entered its first Winter Olympics tournament in 1956, and would dominate the hockey world championship and Olympic tournaments from the 1950s to 1980s.
+The Soviet Union entered its first Winter Olympics tournament in 1956, and was successful from the start, much due to the players having an earlier experience of bandy, also called "Russian hockey".
+The Soviet Union would dominate the hockey world championship and Olympic tournaments from the 1950s to 1980s.
 The Soviet Union enjoyed a position where it could use its best players while Canada and many others were barred from doing that as their players were classified as professionals.

-After the collapse of the Soviet Union, many Russian hockey players left to the United States to play in the National Hockey League (NHL), with such notable players as Viacheslav Fetisov, Alexander Mogilny, and Sergei Federov.
+During the height of the Cold War in the 1980s, many Russian hockey players defected to the United States to play in the National Hockey League (NHL) with such notable players as Viacheslav Fetisov, Alexander Mogilny, and Sergei Federov.

-On the international stage, Russia considered Canada its major hockey rival.
+On the international stage, Russia considers Canada its major hockey rival.

 During this period the Russian national team, having won the 1993 World Championship, for a long time remained without medals at all.
-At the World Championships in Moscow in 2007 Russians stumbled in the semifinals, then in 2008, they regained the title of world champions after defeating the Canadians in Quebec.
-A final match, during which Russia lost 2: 4, ended in victory in overtime with a score of 5: 4.
-A year later at the 2009 championship in Bern, the Russian team again defeated the national team of Canada in the final with a score of 2: 1.
-At the 2010 World Championships, held in Cologne, the Russian team took only second place, losing in the finals of the Czech team.
+And only in recent years, the Russian team began to return its former strength.
+And if at the World Championships in Moscow in 2007 Russians stumbled in the semifinals, then in 2008, the year of the official 100th anniversary of hockey, they regained the title of world champions after defeating the Canadians in Quebec.
+A dramatic final match, during which Russia lost 2: 4, ended in victory in overtime with a score of 5: 4.
+A year later at the 2009 championship in Bern, the Russian team confirmed its title, again defeating the national team of Canada in the final with a score of 2: 1.

+At the 2010 World Championships, held in Cologne, the Russian team took only second place, losing in the finals of the Czech team with a score of 1: 2.
 In 2012, the Russian team won gold for the fourth time.
-In 2014, she became a five-time champion.
+In 2014, she became a five-time champion, winning all of her matches, like in 2008, 2009 and 2012.
+In the final match, the Russian team defeated the Finnish national team with a score of 5: 2.

+Russian hockey differs from Russian football in the development of regional clubs.
+On the map of Russia there are strong in the economic and organizational plan hockey centers: Novosibirsk, Omsk, Magnitogorsk, Yaroslavl, Ufa, Kazan, Chelyabinsk.

+After the Russian invasion of Ukraine in February 2022, the International Ice Hockey Federation suspended Russia and Belarus from all levels of competition.